 Taking over with the club at the bottom of the table, Robins guided them nine points clear of the drop zone and on a run of eight games unbeaten, finishing in 18th place.

 Robins left for Huddersfield Town in February 2013, guiding the club to safety on the final day of the season after a 2-2 draw against former side Barnsley.
-A two-year spell at Scunthorpe United followed, before a return to the Sky Blues.
+A two-year spell at Scunthorpe United followed, before a return to the Sky Blues in March 2017.